ericagreeene/b2b-brigade/index.md

   - layout
 ---

-Keeping the salmons and centipedes safe since 2021.

-## About the Brigade
+## What is the BART to Beach Brigade?

-BART to Beach has been a quintessential San Francisco experience since 1912.
-Running over 7 miles through the center of the city, the race There is nothing like it.
-The joyfulness With tens of thousands of runner each year,
+Each year, tens of thousands of people run, walk and bike seven miles through the center of San Francisco as part of the annual BART to Beach race.
+The race represents the joyful, absurd and proud culture of the city.
+We want all the partipants in BART to Beach to feel safe so this year we are creating a volunteer program for BART to Beach super fans who want to play a role in keeking the event running smoothly.

 ## How to Sign Up